vatpac-technology/sops/docs/aerodromes/classc/Edinburgh.md

     <span class="hotline">**AD TCU** -> **ED ADC**</span>: "To the west, PLE, for the ILS-Z"
     <span class="hotline">**ED ADC** -> **AD TCU**</span>: "PLE, ILS-Y"

-- AD TCU will heads-up coordinate arrivals/overfliers from Class C to EDN ADC.
 - **IFR arrivals** will be cleared for the coordinated approach (Instrument or Visual) prior to handoff to ED ADC, unless ED ADC nominates a restriction.
 - **VFR arrivals** will be cleared for the coordinated visual approach prior to handoff to ED ADC, unless ED ADC nominates a restriction.